Chances to ride the vintage trains in Monticello were limited in 2020 but operations are returning this summer

 About the Polar Express

-No word yet if the beyond-popular Polar Express tickets will be going on sale in June this year.
-The Polar Express was canceled in 2020 due to the pandemic.
+While the beyond-popular Polar Express tickets usually go on sale in June, in 2021 the Polar Express ticket sale will begin sometime during September.
+(The Polar Express was canceled altogether in 2020 due to the pandemic.)
 We will be sure to let you know when any announcements are made.